Cody O'Connell

-Cody O'Connell (born November 25, 1994), nicknamed "The Continent", is an American college football player who was a guard for the Washington State Cougars.
+Cody O'Connell (born November 25, 1994), nicknamed "The Continent", is an American former college football player who was a guard for the Washington State Cougars.
 He earned consensus All-American honors as a junior in 2016, when he only received honorable mention for the all-conference team in the Pac-12.
 He was named first-team All-Pac-12 as a senior.
 He redshirted the 2013 season coming off a knee injury suffered during his senior year at Wenatchee, then failed to appear in a game the following year.
 After a year of duty on special teams, he got his chance to start in 2016.
 That year, he finished as an Outland Trophy finalist and unanimous All-American (the second in school history, with former NFL kicker Jason Hanson) and was named honorable mention All-Pac-12 Conference selection after playing in all 13 games, starting 12 for the cougars.
 In 2017, O'Connell was named first team All-Pac-12 as he started all 13 games at left guard.
 The Associated Press voted him second-team All-American, as well.

+In May 2018, he attended rookie minicamp on a tryout basis with both the Kansas City Chiefs and Washington Redskins.